nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Disaster relief**
   + The Impossible City design lends itself to being built quickly, because of the simplicity of the design.
 If necessary, an Impossible City could be completely built and fully functional even without any traffic lights, elevators, buses, HVAC systems, windows, or central power grid.
 Better still would be to already have some excess capacity of half-built cities on hand before disaster strikes.
   + In the decades to come large-scale disasters will come more frequently, as cities get bigger, weather events get more severe, and sea levels rise.
 The disasters will increasingly require large-scale refugee housing on short notice.
 In addition to natural earthquakes and tsunamis, there will be an increasing number of climate-related disasters:
-    - wildfires, like the 2018 California fires and the 2019-2020 Australian Black summer bushfire
+    - wildfires, like the 2018 California fires and the 2019-2020 Australian Black Summer bushfires
     - flooding events, like the 2013 and 2016 Indian floods
     - levee failures, like the 2005 New Orleans flood wall failures
     - typhoons, like China's 1975 Typhoon Nina